Open Sky CCHS Adventure Camp2026-03-31T23:42:08+02:00

 This project is designed to spend time with the people you meet.
 We will spend the evenings together around the campfire, and the “free” moments are intended to be shared with the group.

-Although no one is forced to stay anywhere, this will not be a typical vacacion.
+Although no one is forced to stay anywhere, this will not be a typical vacation.

 Is there Wifi? - Connectivity Information2026-01-28T10:13:55+01:00